inglkruiz/inglkruiz.github.io/content/blog/templateref-projection-with-context-inside-component/index.md

 As User
 When I search X product by its name
-I want see other attributes regarding to the product.
+I want to see other attributes regarding to the product.

 > Consider that the User story I wrote is very very generic, this is just an example.

 ## Developer's decisions

-1. The template to be consume can be passed as a component's parameter but also can be capture from its content when is being used.
+1. The template to be consumed can be passed as a component's parameter but also can be capture from its content when is being used.
 I will take the later approach since I feel it is less confusing for developers, as a developer when I see that an element is written as projected content inside a component I expect it to be used only inside of it.

    #### Option 1